 For a federal-aid contract, form FHWA-1273 is included with the Contract form in the documents sent to the successful bidder for execution.
 Comply with its provisions.
 Interpret the training and promotion section as specified in section 7-1.11A.

-Add to item 1 in the list in the 2nd paragraph of section 3-1.18:
+Delete items 4 and 6 of the 2nd paragraph of section 3-1.18.